Skip to main content

 New York, NY English

-The International Ethics Standards Board for Accountants (IESBA) today announced the updated program for its 2025 International Ethics and Independence Conference, taking place on 15 September 2025, focused on the most pressing ethical challenges facing the accountancy profession and the global business community.
+The International Ethics Standards Board for Accountants (IESBA) today unveiled the final program for its inaugural Ethics and Independence Conference, taking place on September 15 in Lisbon and online.

-Keynote speakers include Maria Luís Albuquerque, European Commissioner for Financial Services and the Savings and Investments Union, Jean‑Paul Servais, Chair of the IOSCO, and Joaquim Miranda Sarmento, Portugal’s Minister of State and Finance.
-They join a distinguished line-up of over 20 global experts and leaders.
+Keynote speakers include Maria Luís Albuquerque, European Commissioner for Financial Services and the Savings and Investments Union, Jean-Paul Servais, Chair of IOSCO, and Joaquim Miranda Sarmento, Portugal’s Minister of State and Finance.
+They join a distinguished line-up of more than 20 global experts and leaders.

-As regulatory pressures evolve and innovation accelerates, the conference will provide a timely platform for exploring how ethical and independent practices can enhance competitiveness, bolster resilience, and maintain public confidence in business, the accounting profession and financial markets.
+As regulatory pressures intensify and innovation accelerates, the conference offers a timely platform to explore how ethics and independence can strengthen competitiveness, resilience, and public confidence in business, the accounting profession, and global financial markets.

-This conference marks IESBA’s inaugural global gathering around ethics and independence.
-It reflects the Board’s dedication to engaging worldwide and promoting its standards embodied in the International Code of Ethics for Professional Accountants (including International Independence Standards) – a benchmark adopted, used, or referenced in over 130 jurisdictions around the globe.
+This event marks IESBA’s first global conference on ethics and independence, reflecting the Board’s commitment to engaging with stakeholders worldwide and promoting the International Code of Ethics for Professional Accountants (including International Independence Standards), a benchmark adopted or referenced in over 130 jurisdictions globally.

-This support is critical to making the conference in Lisbon possible, highlighting these organizations’ alignment with IESBA’s initiative to foster high-level international dialogue on timely and pressing issues for the accounting services industries, financial markets, and the broader economy.
+Their support was critical to hosting the conference in Lisbon and reflects their alignment with IESBA’s mission to foster international dialogue on timely and pressing issues for the profession, financial markets, and the wider economy.

 About IESBA